The Line Drawing Project

 Participatory Computer Generated Portraits Project

-The most interesting part of the project to me was what came after the participants downloaded their portraits.
-Some of the participants sent me some follow-up images of what they have done with their line portraits.
-They re-contextualized the portraits into various media such as posters, bookmarks, business cards, photographs, social media profiles, etc. The project has become a tool of user-driven design and art for the public to generate and distribute.
+The most interesting aspect of the project to me lies in what unfolded after participants acquired their line portraits.
+Many of them shared how they ingeniously reinterpreted their line portraits, integrating them into diverse mediums such as posters, bookmarks, business cards, photographs, and social media profiles.
+The project has become a tool for user-driven design and artistic expression for the public to generate and distribute.

 Recognitions